 Most of the carpet had already been removed in recent years.
 There was still carpet in the master bedroom closet.
 Useful tools for a job like this are a small pry bar , hammer, vice grips, pillow, or foam for kneeling, and a small garbage can to hold debris as you go along.

-Decide whether you need to lay a subfloor.
+Do you need to lay a subfloor under your laminate floating floor?

 The original hardwood floors in most of the house were in good shape and we were able to lay the floor without putting down a subfloor (thin plywood).